casefc3s/sginteractive-census/README.md

 * Code - Solve using a language of your choice and dataset of your own creation.

-This is my solution to programming challenge, created in C# in Unity.
+This is my solution to the programming challenge, created in C# in Unity.
 It creates a dataset that is limited to birth/end dates occurring within the specified period, then renders a point graph using Unity's UI showing each year's total population, with the highest population year's node colored green.

 Pressing "T" while running will continuously generate/display a new dataset.